Anti-Slavery and Human Trafficking Statement and Policy

 Kelkay is part of The AMES Companies UK Ltd, (Comprising of The AMES Companies UK Ltd, La Hacienda Ltd, Kelkay Ltd, Altia Holdings Ltd, Vatre Group Ltd, Vatre Terracotta Ltd).
 AMES UK takes its commitments under the Modern Slavery Act very seriously.
 We are committed to conducting business in a lawful, ethical, and responsible manner and expect our supply chain partners to share this commitment.
 Modern slavery and human trafficking are hidden, pervasive crimes, and we all have the responsibility to drive them out of our industry.

-This statement is made on behalf of AMES UK pursuant to section 54(1) of the Modern Slavery Act 2015 (the ‘Act’) and constitutes our group slavery and human trafficking statement for the financial year ending 30th September 2021.
+This statement is made on behalf of AMES UK pursuant to section 54(1) of the Modern Slavery Act 2015 (the ‘Act’) and constitutes our group slavery and human trafficking statement.

 Modern slavery is a crime and a violation of fundamental human rights.
 It takes various forms, such as slavery, servitude, forced and compulsory labour, and human trafficking, all of which have in common the deprivation of a person’s liberty by another to exploit them for personal or commercial gain.